Russia under Vladimir Putin: Human rights and repression

-On 7 April 2022, Russia was suspended from the United Nations Human Rights Council over reports of "gross and systematic violations and abuses of human rights" after 93 members voted in favour.
+On 7 April 2022, Russia was suspended from the United Nations Human Rights Council over reports of "gross and systematic violations and abuses of human rights" after 93 members voted in favor.

+In 2024, the investigative news portal Proekt estimated that Russian authorities had prosecuted more than 116,000 activists in the previous six years, surpassing the level of political repression under Soviet leaders Nikita Khrushchev and Leonid Brezhnev.

 Pro-government propaganda and pressure on independent media

-On 1 March 2022, Russian authorities blocked access to Echo of Moscow and Dozhd (TV Rain), Russia's last independent TV station.
+On 1 March 2022, Russian authorities blocked access to Echo of Moscow and TV Rain, Russia's last independent TV station.

 On 4 March 2022, Putin signed into law a bill introducing prison sentences of up to 15 years for those who publish "knowingly false information" about the Russian military and its operations, leading to some media outlets in Russia to stop reporting on Ukraine.

 Economic policies

 On 9 July 2000, while speaking to the Russian Parliament, Putin advocated an economy policy which would have introduced a flat tax rate of 13% and a reduction in the corporate tax rate from 35 percent to 24 percent.
 Putin also intended for small businesses to get better treatment under this economic reform package.
 Under Putin, the old system which included high tax rates has been replaced with a new system where companies can choose either a 6 percent tax on gross revenue or a 15 percent tax on profits.

 In February 2009, Putin called for a single VAT rate to be "as low as possible" (at the time it stood at an average rate of 18 percent), which could be reduced to between 12 percent and 13 percent.
 The overall tax burden was lower in Russia under Putin than in most European countries.

+President Putin signed into law in 2024, a bill imposing a 13% progressive wealth tax for those earning up to 2.4 million rubles ($27,500) annually, a 22% income tax on those earning above 50 million rubles ($573,000), and a 5% increase on corporate taxes. moving away from a flat tax.